f-dangel/curvlinops/docs/rtd/index.rst

 CurvLinOps
 =================================

-This library implements :class:`scipy.sparse.linalg.LinearOperator` s for deep learning matrices, such as
+This library implements :code:`scipy` :class:`LinearOperator<scipy.sparse.linalg.LinearOperator>` s for deep learning matrices, such as

 - the Hessian